juditacs/langid/README.md

 Once the models are trained, you can use them to identify the language of the input.
 There are two kinds of input supported:

-1 STDIN: each line of the standard input is treated as a separate document
+1. STDIN: each line of the standard input is treated as a separate document

-2 Document-level: a language is assigned to each document in a directory
+2. Document-level: a language is assigned to each document in a directory

 The output is a tab-separated file with the following columns:

+1. Input line from STDIN (type 1 input) or the path of the document (type 2 input)
+2. Most probable language
+3. Log-probability of the language
+4. 2nd most probable language
+5. Log-probability of the language
+...

+At most 5 languages are assigned to one line of input or one document.